romainpiel/Shimmer-android/README.md

 ## Customization

-You can change the color of the reflection using the custom attribute `reflectionColor`:
+You can change the color of the reflection using the custom attribute `reflectionColor`.
+You can also change the direction of the shimmer for right-to-left languages using the custom attribute `shimmerDirection`:

 ```xml
 <com.romainpiel.shimmer.ShimmerTextView